OccultParrot/Basic-ECS/README.md

 # My ECS

+I wrote this ECS while working on my game I am writing in C#, and I am quite happy with it!

 ## What is an ECS?

 An ECS (Entity-Component-System) is a software architectural pattern commonly used in game development to organize and manage the behavior and data of game entities.
 It promotes a composition-based approach to building game objects by separating the entity's data (components) from its behavior (systems).

 When writing an ECS you define three things:
-- An Entity that represents a entity or game object in your game that holds your components.
+- An Entity that represents a game object in your game that holds your components.
 - Components, which contain data such as the position of the entity or its texture.
 - And systems, which is the behavior or logic that operates on entities with specific components.